Canada Ranks 12th on Democracy Index 2022

 • fifth-largest producer of natural gas

+The list goes on.
 We also are home to the world's eighth-largest biofuel capacity and eighth-largest wind power generation capacity.

-- treatment of workers
+• treatment of workers

-- company image and innovation
+• company image and innovation

-- supply chain management
+• supply chain management

-- climate change
+• climate change

-As the 12th most democratic country on Earth – a supposed pre-requisite for a healthy business environment – Canadians need to start asking why so much capital investment and investor confidence has fled our country over the past several years.
+As the 13th most democratic country on Earth – a supposed pre-requisite for a healthy business environment – Canadians need to start asking why so much capital investment and investor confidence has fled our country over the past several years.
 Canadians also must start to closely examine why we have difficulty building new natural resource projects like LNG export facilities when there is a clear business case for these projects and other countries in the world are full speed ahead.

-It's time that all Canadians recognize we are one of the most stable, responsible and democratic natural resource producers on Earth, and understand the immense socio-economic benefits this industry creates for our country from coast to coast.
+It's time that all Canadians recognize we are one of the most stable, responsible and democratic natural resource producers on Earth, and understand the immense socio-economic benefits this industry creates for our families from coast to coast.

 Join Us Today!

 We invite you to join us online to learn more about Canada's world-class ESG rankings on Twitter, Instagram and Facebook today!
-We hope to see you there!

 Share this page to spread the word.